-- Involved the Board in more Regional professional forums. - Initiated engagement with additional peak user groups on the application, use and policy frameworks for spatial information. - Developed the program content and objectives for the seamless integration of spatial information competency for surveying candidates.
+- Involved the Board in more Regional professional forums.

+- Initiated engagement with additional peak user groups and the NSW Location Leadership Group on the application, use and policy frameworks for spatial information. - Developed the program content and objectives for the seamless integration of relevant spatial information competency, knowledge and for surveying candidates. - Involved Board Members on the Australian Standards Committee for AS 5488 Subsurface Utility Information (SUI).